 - Primary residence single-family homes – 1 to 4 unit

 - Attached and Detached Planned Unit Developments (PUDs) typically comprise detached homes within a homeowner’s association.

 - Manufactured homes (loan limitations apply)

 The maximum contribution you can receive is 6% of the property’s sales price.
 The contributions can only be used towards your actual closing costs, prepaid expenses, discount points, and other financing concessions.

-The basic streamline requirements are:
+The basic streamline requirements in Kansas City: